fvwmorg/fvwmorg.github.io/Wiki/Config/Fonts/index.md

 ---
-layout : wiki
+layout: wiki
-title : Fonts
+title: Fonts
-type : config
+type: config
-weight : 750
+weight: 750
-description : |
+description: |
   Fonts are used for titles, icon names, menus, modules, etc.
   Here is a brief description on how to configure fonts.